 - 6 to 12 months (up to 24 months for the largest breeds): 2 meals a day

 In most cases, a puppy can start weaning from its mother's milk or substitute milk between the ages of 3 and 4 weeks.
-Once weaning is started, the process typically takes up to three weeks before he is transitioned away from milk.
+Once weaning is started, the process typically takes up to three weeks before they are transitioned away from milk.

 To help get your little pal used to solid food, veterinarians recommend wetting the puppy food with enough warm water to make a soupy gruel.

-Puppies like to play with their food, so you may need to encourage him to eat it.
+Puppies like to play with their food, so you may need to encourage them to eat it.
 Try dipping your finger into the food and holding it out for your pup to lick.

 The Importance of a Balanced Diet

 Your puppy needs a balanced diet, which is found in many store-bought dog foods or can be prepared at home with the advice of your vet.
-A balanced diet gives your buddy energy, keeps his brain and body humming, and helps him grow.
+A balanced diet gives your buddy energy, keeps their brain and body humming, and helps them grow.

 When you buy puppy food, look for these words on the label: